Revolution of the 44: Aftermath

 Gutiérrez served as president in a provisional capacity until his inauguration on 1 March 1895 after he was elected through a rigged presidential election, in which he was the only candidate, in January of that year.
 He received 61,080 votes to only 91 against, or 99.85 percent.
 Prudencio Alfaro was elected as his vice president, winning 38,006 votes, or 62.51 percent.
-Gutiérrez served until 13 November 1898 when he was overthrown by General Tomás Regalado Romero, who assumed office as provisional president, later legitimizing his rule through the 1899 presidential election.
+Similar to Carlos Ezeta in 1890, General Tomás Regalado overthrew Gutiérrez in November 1898 and became the country's provisional president as he believed that he would receive the presidency following the Revolution of the 44.
+Regalado eventually legitimized his presidency through the 1899 presidential election.
 The city of Santa Ana was nicknamed "The Heroic City" by the revolution's leaders after assuming power.

-In an interview with The New York Times in July 1894, Carlos stated that he would not seek to regain power.
+In an interview with The New York Times in July 1894, Carlos Ezeta stated that he would not seek to regain power.
 He added, "the revolution was planned by refugee Salvadorans and won with the support of Guatemala".
 His wife, four children, and three servants joined him in exile.
 He was accused of bringing USD$3 million with him to the United States, to which he responded, "I wish I had it".

 Salvadoran poet and writer Roque Dalton criticized the revolution in his 1972 book Miguel Mármol.
 Dalton described the rebels as a "reactionary mob" and as "44 rich good-for-nothings and 44 traitors and 44 sons of bitches".
 He added, "in spite of everything, the Ezeta government was more for the people, while [the government] of the 44 was fundamentally an enemy of the people", citing a period of economic downturn during Gutiérrez's presidency.